-Trump claims US has held direct nuclear talks with Iran
+Trump claims US held direct nuclear talks with Iran

 Military clash ‘almost inevitable’ if Iran nuclear talks fail, France says

-“We’re having direct talks with Iran, and they’ve started.
-It’ll go on Saturday.
-We have a very big meeting, and we’ll see what can happen,” he told reporters.
-“And I think everybody agrees that doing a deal would be preferable.”
-He did not provide further details.
+“And I think everybody agrees that doing a deal would be preferable,” he added, without providing further details.

-Trump also warned that Iran will be in “great danger” if diplomatic efforts to curb its nuclear ambitions fail, adding that Tehran “can’t have nuclear weapons”.
+Trump also warned that Iran would be in “great danger” if diplomatic efforts to curb its nuclear ambitions failed, adding that Tehran “can’t have nuclear weapons”.

-Earlier this month Trump told NBC News, “if they [Iran] don’t make a deal, there will be bombing”.
-He added: “it will be bombing the likes of which they have never seen before.”
+Earlier this month, Trump told NBC News: “If they [Iran] don’t make a deal, there will be bombing”.
+He added that the bombing would be “the likes of which they have never seen before.”

-Trump’s announcement was unlikely to be to Netanyahu’s “liking”, as the Israeli leader has long wanted to bomb Iran, said Marwan Bishara, Al Jazeera English’s senior political analyst.
+Trump’s announcement of direct talks with Tehran would not be to Netanyahu’s “liking”, as the Israeli leader has long wanted to simply bomb Iran, said Marwan Bishara, Al Jazeera’s senior political analyst.

 “Trump has wanted a deal for a long time,” Bishara said.
-“Netanyahu certainly thinks Iran’s defences have been weakened by last year’s Israeli airstrikes on Iran.
+However, “Netanyahu certainly thinks Iran’s defences have been weakened by last year’s Israeli air strikes on Iran.
 And he sees this as a great opportunity, with US support, for Israel to finish off Iran.”

 “In reality, Trump doesn’t want to enter a war with Iran while he is in the midst of trade wars with the rest of the world,” Bishara added.